 Scuba diving equipment makes it possible for you to explore comfortably underwater for extended periods of time.
-That is, a mask doesnt see for you, but allows you to see underwater.
-A dive regulator doesnt breathe for you, but allows you to breathe underwater.
-A wetsuit doesnt make heat, but allows a body to more effectively retain its own heat.
+That is, a mask doesn't see you but allows you to see underwater.
+A diving regulator doesn't breathe for you but allows you to breathe underwater.
+A wetsuit doesn't make heat but allows a body to more effectively retain its own heat.

 The Gear You Need Depends on Where You Scuba Dive.